 Low quality images, either due to a very low JPEG quality setting or from color reduction (e.g., GIF) can impede most of the analysis techniques.
 In addition, media transitions may influence images.
-Scanning in a photo, converting a printed magazine picture to a JPEG, or capturing a TV signal can introduce artifacts from the conversion process.
+Scanning a photo, converting a printed magazine picture to JPEG, or capturing a TV signal can introduce artifacts from the conversion process.

 More complicated analysis systems are dependent on image contents.
-For example, a picture with sharp contrasts or a well-defined pattern could confound ELA and wavelet results.
-Wavelets may also lead to harmonic convergences, where two pictures with different signal properties are combined and lead to unaltered regions resolving at an alternate rate from the rest of the picture (see Section 4).
+For example, a picture with a sharp contrast or well-defined pattern could confound ELA and wavelet results.
+Wavelets may also lead to harmonic convergences, where a section of a picture may come into focus at a different rate from the rest of the image (see Section 5).